 Manhattan Youth: School Holiday Camp – Tribeca

-Kids can make art, work on greening projects, create films, play music and sports, cook, swim and go on local field trips.
+Kids at this local Y camp create art and films, work on greening projects, play music and sports, cook, swim, and go on local field trips.